Yuri (Mexican singer): 1980–1989: Breakthrough, success and first marriage

 In 1980, under the continued production of Julio Jaramillo Arenas, Yuri released her second studio album, Esperanzas, which marked her first major commercial success with the title track "Esperanzas".
 That same year, she made her television acting debut in the popular Televisa telenovela Colorina, starring Lucía Méndez, and later appeared in the telenovela Verónica alongside Christian Bach.
 The album was distributed in Central and South America, the Caribbean, and the United States.
 Singles such as "Primer amor", "Goma de mascar", and "Regresaré" reached top chart positions throughout Latin America.

-In 1981, Yuri competed for the second time in the 10th Mexican national selection for the OTI Festival, placing third and receiving the "Best Female Performer Award" for her performance of "Deja", written by José María Napoleón.
+In 1981, Yuri competed for the second time in the 10th Mexican national selection for the OTI Festival, placing third with "Deja", written by José María Napoleón, and receiving the Best Female Performer Award.

 At the next year, she released her third studio album, Llena de dulzura, which achieved gold certification across Latin America.
 The album included hits such as "Mi timidez", "Llena de dulzura", "Tú y yo", "Este amor no se toca", and "Maldita primavera", a Spanish-language version of "Maledetta primavera" by Italian singer Loretta Goggi.
 Yuri also became the first Latin American female artist to receive a gold record in Spain.
 That same year, she recorded the single "El panda de Chapultepec", dedicated to Tohui the first panda bear born in captivity outside China.
 The single sold over one million copies and was later added to a reissue of Llena de dulzura.
 In 1983, Yuri released her fourth album, Sí, soy así, which featured the hit single "Yo te amo, te amo".
 She also starred in her second feature film, Secuestro en Acapulco, alongside the Venezuelan boy band Los Chamos.

 In 1984, she released her fifth album, Karma Kamaleón, which included a Spanish version of Culture Club's hit "Karma Chameleon".
 That year, she entered for the third time in the 13th Mexican national selection for the OTI Festival with the song "Tiempos mejores", written by Sergio Andrade.
-The song won the national competition and she received the "Best Performer Award", and went on to represent Mexico in the OTI Festival 1984, where they placed third.
+The song won the national competition and she received the Best Female Performer Award, and went on to represent Mexico in the OTI Festival 1984, where they placed third.
 Later that year, Yuri was invited to the Viña del Mar International Song Festival in Chile, where she won the Silver Torch, becoming the first Mexican artist to receive this award.